davejagoda/davejagoda.github.io/quotes.md

 \- Fred Brooks

+> System debugging, like astronomy, has always been done chiefly at night.

+\- Fred Brooks

 > I do not have a five-year plan.
 I do not have a moonshot.
 I'm looking at the ground, and I want to fix the pothole that's right in front of me before I go in.